pseudoralph/prdmo-portfolio/README.md

 ## Description

 Vignette is a riff on a blog—a sort of mashup between a blog post and a snapchat.
 The purpose of a vignette is to create a piece of written content that exists on screen for a brief moment.
-In order to read a vignette, a user must interact with his or her computer or mobile device.
-This is done by scrolling the mouse/trackpad or swiping left or right.
-This will then reveal a message and slowly make that message disapper.
+In order to read a vignette, a user must interact with the computer or mobile device.
+This is done by scrolling/swiping up or down.
+A message will be revealed and slowly disapear.

 ## Details